 An important consideration while planning your event is any accommodations your audience members with disabilities might need.
 This includes wheelchair access, making sure that handicapped entrances are unlocked and operable, and providing sign language interpretation.
-If you do receive a request for sign language interpretation for your event, please contact your organization's Students’ Association (SA) advisor.
+If you do receive a request for sign language interpretation for your event, please contact your organization's primary advisor.

-The University disability coordinator can assist you with any questions you may have regarding accommodations for guests with disabilities who are attending your events.
+The Office of Disability Resources can assist you with any questions you may have regarding accommodations for guests with disabilities who are attending your events.

 Sign Language Interpretation

 There is usually a two-week lead-time needed to secure sign language interpreters for an event.
 If you are an e-board member of an SA-recognized student organization, please submit all communication access requests via the CCC form on behalf of the student attendees.

 Any other communication access requests for on-campus events can be submitted by college community members, using this general ASL/CART Request form.